-Studies have shown that the main impacts of poor sleep among children and adolescents include behaviour problems, impaired learning and school performance, mood and emotion problems, and poor health.
+Studies have shown that the main impacts of poor sleep among children and adolescents include behaviour problems, impaired learning and school performance, mood and emotion problems, and worse health including obesity.

-It has been found that it’s not just the amount of sleep but the quality of sleep that your children are getting that is vital.
-Young children can be deceptively hyperactive due to insufficient sleep or because of a sleep disorder.
+It has also been discovered that it isn’t just a matter of getting sufficient sleep quantity but also ensuring that the sleep your children are getting is good sleep quality.
+Young children can be deceptively hyperactive with insufficient sleep or because of a sleep disorder.

 • From 6 to 12 months, an infant may nap about 3 hours during the day and sleep up to 11 hours at night.